TzorAL/ntua-dataspace-connector/README.md

 It is the basis for deploying and configuring the components related to the connector (core container, administration UI, and data apps).

 # Requirements
-For our implementation, it is necessary to install the [microk8s](https://microk8s.io/) system.
+For our implementation, it is necessary to:
+- install the [microk8s](https://microk8s.io/) system.
 This requires:
     - An Ubuntu 22.04 LTS, 20.04 LTS, 18.04 LTS or 16.04 LTS environment to run the commands (or another operating system which supports snapd - see the snapd documentation)
     - At least 540MB of memory, but to accommodate workloads, it is recommended a system with at least 20G of disk space and 4G of memory.
     - An internet connection
+- have uploaded your API's documentation in [SwaggerHub](https://app.swaggerhub.com/home), when deploying APIs through the connector
+- become a participant in a dataspace as well as create your connector credentials in the [tsg playground](https://daps.playground.dataspac.es/#home) or [enershare](https://daps.enershare.dataspac.es/#home) dataspace.
+This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.yaml` respectively).
+At the end of this step, a participant and connector (with appropriate IDs) should be registered and the following files should be place in the directory of your connector:
+    ```bash
+    ├── cachain.crt     # certificate authority key
+    ├── component.crt   # connector id certificate
+    ├── component.key   # connector id key
+    ├── participant.crt # participant/organization id certificate
+    └── participant.key # participant/organization id key
+    ```

 # Prerequisites